 KU routs Oklahoma State 83-58 in first game back at No. 1

+“It was kind of rough at first, you know, starting to get going,” Agbaji said, “but the coaches, they did a good job of getting us pumped up for the game.
+We just had to come into this game with a lot more focus, because you have to finish out the rest of this conference season.”

-The Jayhawks now have won five straight against the Cowboys and 22 of the last 24 games played against them in Allen Fieldhouse.
-They also have won 23 in a row overall, building a strong case for the NCAA Tournament's No. 1 overall seed.
+Dotson and fellow backcourt mate Marcus Garrett were a combined 5 of 20 from the field, but Azubuike and the rest of the Jayhawks picked them up.
+They now now have won five straight against the Cowboys and 22 of the last 24 games played against them in Allen Fieldhouse as they burnish their credentials for the No. 1 overall NCAA Tournament seeding.

+“Damn, they're good,” Oklahoma State coach Mike Boynton said.
+“They have a really good team.”

 Cameron McGriff led the Cowboys with 16 points, though most came with the game well out of reach.
 Isaac Likekele and Lindy Waters added 11 apiece as Oklahoma State was held to 39% shooting from the field.